tauri-apps/tauri-docs/docs/getting-started/intro.md

 ### Initializing an App

-The `tauri init` command creates the `src-tauri` folder with a few template files in your project directory.
+The `npx tauri init` command creates the `src-tauri` folder with a few template files in your project directory.
 The most important file that it creates is the `src-tauri/tauri.conf.json` file, as this is where you manage the configuration of your project.
 You can read more about this here:

 - [Tauri Integration](../usage/integration)